jpreiss/reproducible_papers/README.md

   For example, projects using symbolic math might want to add a build step that generates a `.tex` file.
-  Projects with very slow multi-stage computations might want to add files to store intermediate results before `data/figname.feather`.
+  Projects with very slow multi-stage computations might want to add files to store intermediate results between `inputs/figname/*` (if any) and `data/figname.feather`.

-- If your project contains a very large amount of source code, it may be better to create a new library-like repository and include it as a git submodule in `src/`.
+- If your project contains a lot of source code, it may be better to create a separate library-like repository and include it as a git submodule in `src/`.

-- To help decouple the data-generating and plotting stages, we suggest storing a generous amount of data in the "tidy" data layout and using plotting tools designed to consume "tidy" data.
+- To help decouple the data-generating and plotting stages, store all the data you think you might need in the "tidy" data layout.
+  Plotting tools designed to consume "tidy" data make it easy to select and combine data to generate many different kinds of plots.

 - For deterministic results,
   remember to seed random number generators with a constant.